-5.1 As development rights can be affected, it is very important that residents and community groups have an opportunity to comment on any proposals to designate or make changes to conservation areas.
-We will therefore carry out public consultation and engagement for any such proposals in line with the principles set out in Chapter 3 of our Statement of Community Involvement, adopted in 2019.
+5.1 As development rights can be affected, it is very important that residents and community groups have an opportunity to comment on any proposals to designate or to make changes to conservation areas.
+The Council will therefore carry out public consultation and engagement for any such proposals, in line with the principles set out in Chapter 3 of its Statement of Community Involvement (adopted in 2019).